 - introduction and first reading;

-- reference to a committee before second reading (where applicable);
+- referral to a committee before second reading (where applicable);

-- second reading and reference to a committee;
+- second reading and referral to a committee;

 - consideration in committee;

 - passage of Senate amendments by the Commons (where applicable);

 - Royal Assent, and